Skip to main content

 The QuestNav project only officially supports Java as a language.
 However, as the system is built on top of NetworkTables, any language that supports NT4 can be used!

-The QuestNav library is provided as a single Java file that you can add to your robot project.
+The QuestNav library is provided as a vendor dependency that you can add to your robot project.
 This approach makes it easy to integrate without complex dependencies.

 Installation Steps

-1. Download the QuestNav.java file from the QuestNav GitHub repository
+1. Download the latest questnavlib.json asset from the QuestNav GitHub releases page

-2. Add this file to your robot project in the appropriate package (usually frc.robot)
+2. Add this file to the vendordeps folder in your robot project (usually it will contain other JSON files as well)

 Basic Usage